tsnellgrove/dark_castle3/doc/to_do.md

 		- 2: set hedgehog to trade sword for key
 - TBD: update winning condition to reading scroll while sitting on throne?
 	- TBD: update win condition to must be sitting on throne
+- TBD: fix goblin attack on attempt to unlock portcullis
+- TBD: consider how to surface 'not_attackable' txt in game_static_gbl
 - TBD: Stone Coffer => no-lid box ?